yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-01-27-istio-hands-on-pt4.md

 ### mTLS
  In a typical TLS handshake, only the server is authenticated to the client using a digital certificate.
 However, in mutual TLS, both the client and the server authenticate each other through the exchange of digital certificates.
 This bidirectional authentication enhances the overall security of the communication by verifying the identities of both parties, mitigating the risk of unauthorized access.

 Istio does indeed automate the management and implementation of mTLS. `istiod` is responsible for handling the control plane functionalities, including the automatic configuration and enforcement of mTLS authentication between services.

+### JWT (Json Web Token)
+JWT is used to convey information about the identity and additional metadata and consists of three parts: a header, a payload, and a signature.
+The header and payload are Base64-encoded JSON objects, and the signature is used to verify the integrity of the token.

+JWT is often used where a user is issued a token upon successful login.
+This token is then sent with subsequent requests, allowing the server to validate the user's identity witout needing to reauthenticate with every request.
+JWTs are stateless and enable the creation of secure and scalable authentication systems.

 #### Workload-specific policy
 A workload-specific policy refers to a set of rules and configurations tailored to a specific application or service within a computing environment.